 The Rhenish German Draft horse was created in Germany during the late 1800’s, based on Belgian imports, as heavier machinery called for a heavier draft horse.
 Prior to this, draft horse breeding in Germany was largely native and that of a lighter work horse in the northern half of the country.

-First at private stud farms and against the will of the Prussian authorities, the Belgian draft, from Brabant, became a dominant influence.
+First at private stud farms and against the will of the Prussian authorities, the Belgian draft from Brabant, was the dominant influence in the Rhenish bloodlines.
 In 1892, the Rhinelander Studbook was founded, and with its consent the Belgian influence became officially accepted.
-It wasn't until 1917 that the breeding goal was reconsidered and the focus became the Rhenish German Draft Horse.
-Up until the beginning of World War I though, it was still mostly Belgian stallions that stood at the stallion station in Wickrath/Rhineland.
+Up until the beginning of World War I, it was mostly Belgian stallions that stood at the stallion station in Wickrath/Rhineland.
+However, in 1917 the breeding goal was reconsidered and the focus became the Rhenish German Draft Horse

 Today, there are only a few of these massive horses left, and breeders are entitled to subsidies for every head they keep.
 The breeding goal has changed to a certain degree, from an extremely huge and massive animal to the somewhat lighter and more agile Rhenish-German horse of today, which is considered more suitable for what few uses there are left for it nowadays - mostly logging, or maybe as power for a few remaining small farms in remote areas.